 Whether they’re a design statement or a space-saving necessity, spiral staircases aren’t always the most practical solution for people with mobility issues.
-Stairlifts for spiral staircases can help to save the day, fitted to a narrow stairway they can give continues access to every room in your home.
+Stairlifts for spiral staircases can help to save the day, fitted to a narrow stairway they can give continuous access to every room in your home.

 A lot of people who struggle with climbing up and down the stairs put off buying a stairlift.
 This is often because they think their stairs are too much of an awkward shape to have one fitted.
 Modern stairlifts come in a range of styles, shapes, and sizes and now most homes will find a suitable stairlift for their unique staircase.
 Find out more: can stairlifts be fitted to any stairs?